maddie480/ExtendedVariantMode/README.md

     *   **Madeline's Backpack**: makes Madeline have a backpack or not in every map.

 *   **Everything is Underwater**: All levels are now water levels!
 You get to swim through Summit for example.
-*   **Always In Feather**: Madeline is flying at all times, as if she collected a feather that never runs out!
+*   **Always In Feather**: Madeline is flying at all times, as if she collected a feather that never runs out! (brought to you by @SnipUndercover)
 *   **Permanent Dash Attack**: Triggers all the things that are usually triggered by dashing (such as breaking dash blocks, or wallbouncing) all the time!
 Combine this with Always In Feather to be able to advance past dash blocks while flying around.
-*   **Permanent Bino Interaction Storage**: Reproduces the effect of a technique that resets the state of Madeline to "normal" on screen transitions, allowing to do weird stuff like canceling Badeline launches and red boosters.
+*   **Permanent Bino Interaction Storage**: Reproduces the effect of a technique that resets the state of Madeline to "normal" on screen transitions, allowing to do weird stuff like canceling Badeline launches and red boosters. (brought to you by @SnipUndercover)
 *   **Force Duck on Ground**: Exactly what it says, you have to duck whenever you touch the ground!
 *   **Invert Dash**: Dash right by pressing Left + Dash.
 *   **Dash Direction**: Prevent yourself from dashing diagonally, or on the contrary, only allow diagonal dashes.
 You can even disable individual dash directions if you want.
-*   **Dash Restriction**: Only allow yourself to dash when airborne or only on the ground.
+*   **Dash Restriction**: Only allow yourself to dash when airborne or only on the ground. (brought to you by @SnipUndercover)
 *   **Invert Grab**: Grab on walls by _not_ pressing the Grab key.
 And you have to press Grab if you don't want to grab.
 *   **Invert Horizontal Controls** and **Invert Vertical Controls**: Pressing Left makes Madeline go right, and/or pressing Up makes Madeline crouch.